-U.K. to proceed with ‘conversion therapy’ ban, but not for trans people
+U.K. to proceed with ‘conversion therapy’ ban but not for trans people

 But only gay conversion therapy, not trans.

 The exclusion of trans people was decried by celebrities, activists and some politicians.
-Pride in London tweeted the organization was “devastated” by the government’s decision and that “this will only result in further abuse and pain for trans communities.”
+Pride in London tweeted that the organization was devastated by the government’s decision and that “this will only result in further abuse and pain for trans communities.”

-According to a national LGTB survey conducted by the U.K. government and published July 2018, transgender respondents were more likely to have undergone or been offered conversion therapy (13 percent) compared to cisgender survey respondents (7 percent), people whose gender identity conforms with their birth sex.
+According to a national LGBT survey conducted by the government and published in July 2018, transgender respondents were more likely to have undergone or been offered conversion therapy (13 percent), compared with cisgender survey respondents (7 percent), people whose gender identity conforms with their birth sex.

-The practice of conversion therapy, which targets LGTBQ people with the purpose of changing their sexual orientation or gender identity, is considered harmful by mainstream medical organizations worldwide.
+The practice of conversion therapy, which targets LGBTQ people with the purpose of changing their sexual orientation or gender identity, is considered harmful by mainstream medical organizations worldwide.
 Fourteen countries have some sort of national ban on this practice, according to Stonewall U.K.